Green To Go

 - Hospitals and Nursing Homes

-- Polyethylene (PE) plastic lined paper hot and cold cups and containers (such as soup containers).
+- Polyethylene (PE) plastic lined paper hot and cold cups and containers for liquids (such as soup containers).

-- Polystyrene (PS) lids for PE lined paper hot cups and containers.
+- Polystyrene (PS) lids for the exempted containers.

 Green To Go supplier list